 The Ferdinand Magellan railcar was used as a Presidential Rail Car from 1943.
 It was originally built in 1928 and refurbished in 1942 when it was presented to President Franklin D. Roosevelt.

-This must-see railcar was used extensively by President Roosevelt and President Truman for re-election campaigns, as well as business and personal trips.
+This must-see railcar was used extensively by President Roosevelt and President Truman for re-election campaigns and business and personal trips.
 In 1959, the Gold Railroad Museum in Miami acquired ownership of the Ferdinand Magellan.

 20. Venetian Pool

-If you’re looking for an epic pool day in the Sunshine State, the Venetian Pool might be the ideal spot for you.
+If you’re looking for an epic pool day in the Sunshine State, the Venetian Pool might be your ideal spot.
 It is a historic U.S. freshwater swimming pool located in Coral Gables.

 The Venetian Pool was constructed from a coral rock quarry in 1924.
-The 4-acre pool is an excellent pick for travellers looking to cool down on a hot summer day in Florida.
+The 4-acre pool is an excellent pick for travelers looking to cool down on a hot summer day in Florida.

 21. Henry Morrison Flagler Museum

-If you love luxury and history, you’ll adore this Gilded Age mansion.
+You’ll adore this Gilded Age mansion if you love luxury and history.
 The Henry Morrison Flagler Museum, also called Whitehall, is an opulent public museum in Palm Beach.

 An oil tycoon, Henry Flagler constructed this Beaux-Arts style mansion for his third wife in 1902.
 Here you can admire the captivating European architecture, artwork, historical exhibits, and antique furniture.